 Glaucoma is characterized by elevated intraocular pressure (IOP), which results in visual field loss and irreversible blindness if left untreated.
 Glaucoma is classified as open-or closed-angle, primary or secondary.
 Open angle glaucoma (OAG), the most common form of glaucoma, is a chronic, progressive, and irreversible multifactorial optic neuropathy.
 It is characterized by open angle of the anterior chamber, typical optic nerve head changes, progressive loss of peripheral vision, followed by central visual field loss (blindness) for which IOP is an important risk factor.
 The disease is usually bilateral, but asymmetry can be seen depending on the etiology.
+Pharmacologic, surgical, or combination treatment strategies for OAG are aimed at lowering IOP, the primary modifiable risk factor associated with disease progression.

-Treatment strategies for OAG are aimed at lowering IOP, the primary modifiable risk factor associated with disease progression.
 Topical ophthalmic drops are often the first-line treatment for primary OAG.
+Pharmacologic therapy can involve multiple medications with the potential for additive or systemic side effects, poor compliance to therapy, and ocular toxicity.
 Surgical intervention may be indicated in individuals with glaucoma when the target IOP cannot be reached pharmacologically.
 Current standard surgical treatments for glaucoma include trabeculectomy or trabeculoplasty (incisional or laser).
 Trabeculectomy, an incisional surgery, is a well-established procedure and considered the gold standard; however, carries the risk of potential vision-threatening complications and may also fail over time such as scar formation at the drainage site.
 A repeat trabeculectomy is associated with a higher complication rate and an increased risk of subsequent failure.